Sensative/vsm-application-documentation/1128906020-Lifefinder-gnss.vso.md

 > - Request current value: Send a0 (hex) on lora port 2
 > - Update value to 1: Send a0 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
+> - UI: Temperature Interval
 > - Unit: Minutes
 > - Min: 2
 > - Max: 127
-> - Default: 60 minutes
+> - Default: 60

 The interval at which average temperature is uploaded (provided that it has changed more than tempHysteresis).